Park & Path Developments

 The City of Medford is working with CBA Landscape Architects to add to Logan Park.
 The design process will build upon natural elements already present at the site, and develop options for a natural play area near the existing playground.
 The project design will be funded using a grant from CDBG (Community Development Block Grant).
 In addition, the City has identified a small amount of funding for the project implementation and plans to reuse “found” natural materials such as previously removed tree stumps, to minimize costs.

-First, our design team gathered input from the community to help us understand the site and develop a “wish list” of goals and features that residents would like to include to improve the available space and enhance overall park design.
-Consultants were at the park on October 21st and Saturday, October 23rd 2021 to speak with residents, and the PDS Office hosted an online survey.
+First, our design team gathered input from the community as well as the local Boy Scouts to help us understand the site and develop a “wish list” of goals and features that residents would like to include to improve the available space and enhance overall park design.
+Consultants were at the park in October 2021 to speak with residents, and the PDS Office hosted an online survey.

 Clippership Connector